Rockford, Illinois: 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

-2010 Census
+2010 census

 As of the 2010 census, there were 152,871 people and 66,700 households.
 Rockford is in the center of its namesake metropolitan area.
 The racial makeup of the city was 65.1% White (58.4% Non-Hispanic white), 20.5% African American, 0.4% Native American, 2.9% Asian, 0.01% Pacific Islander, 7.5% from other races, and 3.6% from two or more races.
-Hispanic or Latino of any race were 15.8% of the population.
+Hispanic or Latino residents of any race were 15.8% of the population.

 The median income for a household in the city was $55,667, and the median income for a family was $65,465.
 Males had a median income of $37,098 versus $25,421 for females.
 The per capita income for the city was $19,781.
 14.0% of the population and 10.5% of families were below the poverty line.
 19.6% of those under the age of 18 and 8.0% of those 65 and older were living below the poverty line.

 In the late 1950s, Rockford surpassed Peoria as the second largest city in Illinois by population, holding onto that position into the 21st century.
 In 2003, the status was changed as it was overtaken by Aurora after the results of a special census held by the latter city (as the two cities were not counted together, a direct comparison was not possible until the national census in 2010).

 Religion

-Like many other Rust Belt and midwestern cities, Catholics make up Rockford's largest religious group.
-According to 2010 figures, 20% of Winnebago County residents are Catholic, 19% are Evangelical, 10% are Mainline Protestant and 48% belong to a non-listed faith or have no religion.
+According to 2010 figures, 20% of Winnebago County residents were Catholic, 19% Evangelical, 10% Mainline Protestant and 48% belonged to another faith or had no religion.
 The Roman Catholic Diocese of Rockford, several large evangelical and non-denominational churches, and several Lutheran and other Mainline Protestant congregations serve Rockford's Christian community.
 Rockford's Jewish community is served by a synagogue, the Muslim community by a mosque, the Sikhs by a temple, and its Buddhist community is served by two houses of worship.

-Law and government

-Since the creation of Winnebago County in 1836, Rockford has served as its county seat.
-Rockford is the largest Dillon's Rule municipality in Illinois, having revoked home rule in 1983.
-Along with a mayor (elected every four years), the Rockford City Council consists of 14 alderman (elected every 4 years), with the city divided into 14 wards.

-In a fashion similar to other cities its size (or larger), local government is split into executive and legislative branches.
-The mayor of Rockford is chosen in a general election every four years.
-The Rockford City Council consists of 14 aldermen, individually elected from each ward in the city.
-The council, as of August 2021, consists of: